Pigs at the Trough: A Retrospective on the Grand Teton Climber's Ranch

 Unlike Compost Heap, the climber I will call The Poet was more dignified.
 He was well-groomed and eloquent, even philosophical.
 However, he was unable to keep up appearances, and around meal time he regressed, like Compost Heap, into savagery.
 For instance, during casual breakfast conversation one fine morning, The Poet suddenly cried "wait!" as someone deposited a burnt pancake into the garbage.
 He lunged at the garbage can, plunged his hand through the small swivel door at the top, and began fishing around inside.
 After a few tense seconds of looking back and forth out into space at nothing in particular (as people do when they are searching with their hands for something they cannot see), he pulled out the pancake.
 Appearing more annoyed than triumphant, he summarily reprimanded the bewildered gent who had discarded it, concluding in a raised moralistic voice that it was "a perfectly good pancake" – which, to be fair to The Poet, was only black on one side.
 Then, after a final cursory inspection, he ate it.
 It had all happened too fast.
 The reader must understand that the garbage can was completely covered and the contents not visible, implying that The Poet had little idea, beyond what he had felt with his groping hand, what the pancake had contacted in the bowels of that garbage can.
 After this incident, I later saw The Poet savoring a spartan meal of plain white rice "flavored" (his word) with nothing but chopped onion.
 That alone was not surprising.
 Bland, but not surprising.
 What was surprising was that he was eating it directly out of a plastic grocery bag.

 There are those who march to the beat of a different drummer, but they don't last.
 Take the tidy little introverted man I will call Can Man.
 Can Man did not eat out of the kind of can into which Compost Heap and The Poet intrepidly ventured, so the reader should be careful not to be confused.
 Quite to the contrary, Can Man only ate food from factory-sealed cans.
 There would be no symbiotic relationship between Can Man and Compost Heap, and you can forget about grabbing a burger or pizza with him after a climb.
 In regard to climbing, his backpack must have weighed a ton, which is perhaps why he disappeared faster than you can say, "Star Kist and Campbell's and Chef Boyardee, the food never spoils was his repartee."
-As an aside, the case of Can Man suggests the following amendment (in italics) to Yvon Chouinard's famous quip: "If you bring bivy gear or too much canned food you will bivy."
+As an aside, the case of Can Man suggests the following amendment (in italics) to Yvon Chouinard's famous quip: "If you bring bivy gear or too much canned food

 To forestall the reader's impression that all of the food consumed at the Climber's Ranch was vapid, not to mention unsanitary, allow me to introduce The Chef: a thirty-something, self-described former punk who was, to our delight, a gourmet chef by trade.
 On one glorious occasion, The Chef whipped up an extravagant, multi-course, authentic Italian meal for about a dozen hungry and subsequently grateful climbers.
 At this juncture, allow me to anticipate an objection that the careful reader is likely to mount.
 If there are climbers like The Chef, then what does that do to my study?
 At the very least, it undermines the generalization that all climbers eat like pigs.
 However, there is one tiny little detail I neglected to mention: The Chef was not a climber!
 He was a non-climbing friend of some other climbers who, I can assure you, did eat like pigs.
 I know this, because I gorged with them at the notorious Dornan's All-U-Can-Eat Barbecue in the nearby village of Moose.